arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/shakti_c/README.md

 * 4 ARX tasks, Each class task is built with executable
 * System-level forced signals(Shutdown and Forced Idle) are asserted randomly from Interrupt Context.
+* Forced signals cancellation (Resume) also asserted randomly from Interrupt Context.
 * Periodic class task released every 10 ms.
+* Periodic task timing accuracy on QEMU may depend on host system performance

 ---